FelixAnna/keep-hands-on/important/kxsw/wireguard/readme.md

 ```

 ```
-## Start the vpn and admin services in the vpnserver
+## Start the vpn and admin services in the vpnserver virtual machine (after ssh to the server)
 ## replace <ThePublicIpAddress> and <ThePasswordYouInput> with correct value

 docker run -d \